 Thus, Virtosu is either exposing his own soul, or his perception of reality, or is warning us against belief in a `better tomorrow’ or it may be the opposite.
 Most do not need that warning because the background, with its smooth brushstrokes which meld the different shades of grey and black together, with drops of orange and yellow, is expressive of their own lives and their living reality.

 Ultimately, this is not about Adam and Eve oil painting but about the artist.
-Virtosu anguish or his existential angst finds expression in this oil painting.
+Virtosu anguish or his existential angst finds expression in this piece.
 Sadly, it reminds viewers of their own tortured selves and their attempts to hide it.
-It is, thus, that we connect with this painting.
-The artist states it took 3 years for the creation of the painting.